matthewantonis-georgiancollege/CSS_COMP1054/assignment3/README.md

-assignment3
+# Assignment Two - Build It Without Bootstrap

-To Complete This Assignment:
+## To Complete This Assignment:

 1.)
-Review the following layout featured on https://getbootstrap.com/ :
+Review the following layout featured on https://getbootstrap.com/

 Selected This Template: https://getbootstrap.com/docs/4.0/examples/product/